sysdiglabs/charts/charts/node-analyzer/README.md

 This chart adds the Sysdig Node Analyzer to all nodes in your cluster via a DaemonSet.
 The Node Analyzer is deployed by default unless you set the value `nodeAnalyzer.deploy` to `false`.

+Use the [sysdig-deploy](../sysdig-deploy/README.md) parent chart to deploy Node Analyzer.
+Do not deploy subcharts directly.

+For installation instructions, see [Install Agent Components on Kubernetes](https://docs.sysdig.com/en/docs/installation/sysdig-secure/install-agent-components/kubernetes/).

 ## Prerequisites

 - Kubernetes 1.9+ with beta APIs enabled